 How to submit a Course Fee

-Complete the Course Fee Request Form.
+Complete the Course Fee Request Form (a Word version is also available).
 Follow these guideline when filling out the form:

 - Follow instructions on the form

 - Document all allowable expenses and estimate the per student costs

 - Have Dean of the School approve and sign document

 - Send to: Kendra Yoshimoto (email@example.com), Becky Collord (firstname.lastname@example.org), Rachael Gilchrist (email@example.com)

 UW Bothell has a standard approval process for all course fees.
 The School submits a course fee request which includes the Dean's signature approval, followed by a Fiscal and Audit Services, ASUWB review, Vice Chancellor for Academic Affairs, and the Chancellor approval.
 If the new fee request is greater than $50 or an existing fee increase is greater than 10%, the Provost must approve.